Illinois Compiled Statutes

 direction of a physician licensed to practice medicine in all its branches who has had specialized preparation or experience in the area or who has completed a residency in anesthesiology.
 An anesthesiologist, Board certified or Board eligible, is recommended.
 Anesthesia services may only be administered pursuant to the order of a physician licensed to practice medicine in all its branches, licensed dentist, or licensed podiatric physician.

 granted by the medical staff and ASTC, may administer anesthesia services are limited to the following:

 (i) an anesthesiologist; or

-(ii) a physician licensed to practice medicine in
+(ii) a physician licensed to practice

 (iii) a dentist with authority to administer